atreyasha/spp-explainability/docs/develop.md

     3.  add different usages for different types of models

-    4.  **TODO** settle argument parser examples where some defaults are `None`, perhaps we could use another way to specify what default values will be chosen, or perhaps only leave arguments to `None` when there is no other semantic choice
+    4.  settle argument parser examples where some defaults are `None`, perhaps we could use another way to specify what default values will be chosen, or perhaps only leave arguments to `None` when there is no other semantic choice

     5.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with